 Professor Opresnik:

-What would you tell potential applicants?
+What would you say to prospective applicants?

 Sascha Baae: